Shaju06/Shaju06/README.md

 ## 🌱 Currently Learning
 I'm always eager to expand my skill set and stay updated with the latest technologies.
-Currently, I'm focusing on mastering [mention any technology or skill you're currently learning].
+Currently, I'm focusing on golang and it's framework for web-dev.

 ## 📫 Let's Connect
 - **LinkedIn:** [LinkedIn Profile](https://www.linkedin.com/in/varinder-pal-singh-4896b743/)